agrant16/path-algorithm-visualizer/README.md

 Clicking, or dragging your cursor over, existing walls will turn those walls back to normal nodes.
 You can adjust walls during the animation, but note that because of the way the animation is done it will not have any effect on the current visualization.
 It will, however, affect subsequent visualizations.
+Any walls built will persist through algorithm changes, weight changes, and visualizations.
+To remove walls you will need to use the "Clear Board" button.